rinatfromm/sports_wear/README.md

 ### **Project Goals** ###

-The **goal** of this project is to build a fully functioning e-commerce website, similar in design to popular UK high street retailers, allowing the user to browse a range of sports related products.
+The **goal** of this project is to build a fully functioning e-commerce website, similar in design to popular Germany shops, allowing the user to browse a range of sports related products.

 The **features** of the website will be:

-- Search for products by type, name or category.
+- Search for products by type, name, category, size.
 - Expanded menus displaying sub-categories of products to further filter the available products.
 - Select items to purchase by size and quantity, placed in a shopping cart.
 - A checkout page where the items can be paid for with a secure, integrated credit card payment facility.